BlockstreamResearch/dicemix/doc/protocol.md

 in their consensus-critical public variables and take the same consensus-critical control flow decisions, unless an honest peer fails with "One of my own messages in missing".
-This failure happens only with negligible probability for an honest peer, because this requires the attacker to forge a signature under the OTVK of the honest peer or to find a second preimage of the OTVK hash of the honest peer.
+This failure happens only with negligible probability for an honest peer, because this requires the attacker to find a second preimage of the message hash of the honest honest peer.

-By correctness of the protocol, a protocol run terminates if every peer sends expected messages and there is no OTVK hash collision (and thus no slot collision).
+By correctness of the protocol, a protocol run terminates if every peer sends expected messages and there is no message hash collision (and thus no slot collision).
 Consequently we can distinguish two cases if the protocol fails.
   1. *There is a peer who has failed to send an expected message at least once.*

   The honest peers exclude this peer by construction.

-  2. *There is an OTVK hash collision but no peer involved in the OTVK hash collision has failed to send an expected message.*
+  2. *There is a message hash collision but no peer involved in the message hash collision has failed to send an expected message.*

-  We show that then all peers involved in the OTVK hash collision are malicious with overwhelming probability.
+  We show that then all peers involved in the message hash collision are malicious with overwhelming probability.

-  First, if only one peer is involved in the OTVK hash collision (i.e., the peer sends the same OTVK hash for multiple slot reservations), then this peer is obviously malicious with overwhelming probaility.
+  First, if only one peer is involved in the message hash collision (i.e., the peer sends the same message hash for multiple slot reservations), then this peer is obviously malicious with overwhelming probaility.

-  Second, we consider the case that multiple peers are involved in an OTVK hash collision.
-If one peer was honest, then the other peers involved in the collision could have derived the expected OTVK of the honest user in the DC(KE) round of the previous run only with negligible probability;
-  observe that they have copied the honest peer's OTVK either, because the derivation of the OTVK depends on the peer ID and so the copied OTVK would be expected only with negligible probability.
+  Second, we consider the case that multiple peers are involved in a message hash collision.
+If one peer was honest, then the other peers involved in the collision could have derived the expected message of the honest user in the DC(KE) round of the previous run only with negligible probability; observe that they cannot have copied the honest peer's message hash either, because then their commitments would be expected only with negligible probability, as the commitments include the peer ID.

-  Thus all peers involved in the OTVK hash collision are malicious with overwhelming probability, and the honest peers exclude at least one such malicious peer.
+  Thus all peers involved in the message hash collision are malicious with overwhelming probability, and the honest peers exclude at least one such malicious peer.

 In both cases, the honest peers exclude at least one disruptive, i.e., malicious or offline, peer.
 Since all honest peers exclude the same disruptive peers, they all start the next run in the same